 If you want to automate the current task after you create the SQL query, then generate a MATLAB script.
 For details, see Generate MATLAB Script.

-If you know how to write SQL queries, use the command line to explore a database.
-You can write basic SQL statements as character vectors or string scalars.
-For a simple example, see Import Data from Databases into MATLAB.
+If you know how to write SQL queries, you can write basic SQL statements as character vectors or string scalars.
+For a simple example, see Import Data from Database Table Using sqlread Function.
 If you have variables in the MATLAB workspace, you can add them to the SQL query.
 For an example, see Create Queries with Characters and Variables.

 select function for maximum memory

-efficiency and quick access to imported data in one step.
-Use the
+efficiency and quick access to imported data.
+Or, use the

-For memory management, see Data Import Approaches and Memory Management.
+For memory management, see Data Import Memory Management.

 When importing data from a database, Database

 Toolbox™ functions return custom data types, such as Oracle® ref cursors, as Java® objects.
 You can manually parse these objects to retrieve their data